Tipplemix Cocktail App

 User flow.
 After generating a number of solutions on how we can help the user achieve their tasks, we being to understand how the user will use the products and which steps they need to take to achieve their goal.

 One of the primary functions of the product was to educate and help users to create cocktail based on the ingredients that had at home.
 Several methods to add recipes to the app were considered such as manual input, scanning barcode of products but in the end I opted for a clickable list as it seemed much faster and efficient to compile an ingredients list that way.
-Once the user has entered they existing ingredients the app would help them generate recipes they could make.
-I used a flow chart to design a user flow before moving into more details with a wireframe flow.

 Creative visuals for prototyping